Eppo-exp/eppo-docs/docs/how-tos/non-inferiority-tests.md

 # Running Non-inferiority Tests

-This How To guide walks you through how to run non-inferioirty tests in Eppo.
+This How To guide walks you through how to run non-inferiority tests in Eppo.
 This evaluation allows you to measure that a new treatment is not significantly worse than an existing or standard treatment in terms of effectiveness or safety.

 ## Analysis